kanadgupta/huedash/README.md

 - Python 2.6+

 ###Philips Hue Setup
-This code uses [beautifulhue](https://github.com/allanbunch/beautifulhue), a Python library for the Philips Hue Lighting System API.
+This code uses Allan Bunch's [beautifulhue](https://github.com/allanbunch/beautifulhue), a Python library for the Philips Hue Lighting System API.
+Read [his wiki](https://github.com/allanbunch/beautifulhue/wiki/Example:-Connect-to-the-Bridge) on connecting to the Philips Hue Bridge.
+The repo's readme has great documentation on how to interface with the Bridge, Lights, Groups, Schedules, Configuration, etc.

 ###Scapy Installation